Suggested links

 Alcoholics Anonymous (AA) and SMART Recovery are support groups specifically designed for people in recovery from an alcohol-related condition.

-Get Help For Your High-Functioning Alcoholism
+Get Help for High-Functioning Alcoholism

 While being a high-functioning alcoholic might not seem like a big issue because it doesn’t yet impact your daily life, when left untreated, it can eventually catch up with you.